 Aosta, Italy: Museum of the Regione Autonoma della Valle d’Aosta,

 Chiesa di San Lorenzo, 1992.
+OP

 Malcolm Morley: Paintings, Watercolors, Drawings, Sculpture